Stellarium/stellarium.github.io/_posts/2020-04-20-stellarium-0.20.1.md

 ---
 The major changes of this version:
 - Restore working Stellarium in ANGLE mode on Window
-- Many changes in scripting engline and Script Console
+- Many changes in scripting engine and Script Console
 - Fixes in GUI and plugins
 - Updated DSO catalog